 A: Kasese and the entire Rwenzori region is endowed with beautiful scenery which has attracted tourists who have provided a market for calligraphic fine art and branding products and services.
 This sounded to me as a stepping stone to engage school dropouts who were available with no functional skills and came up with a plan to train them with skills in calligraphic fine art and branding in order to serve the community needs, have a better livelihood in the future, and also make the community a better place for everyone to live.

-Q: How did the TPP grant helped you?
+Q: How did the TPP grant help you?

 A: The TPP Grant was a seed for me to start my journey, it turned my dreams into a real sense of work that I was passionate about.
 It changed my life because I have created a large network of people I work with and the society I serve.
 In fact I am being consulted by other organizations and companies about my work.
 The seed grant has helped me to: